Objectives of the Course:

 lawyers, advanced law students and other legal professionals to organize

-and write law office memoranda and client letters.
+and write law office memoranda, client letters and emails.
 Students will explore

 differences in writing for common law/versus civil law trained environments,